 Stanley to roll services out globally, keep acquiring

-NAPERVILLE, Ill.--Stanley Convergent Security Solutions has consolidatied its Canadian and U.S. operations, but the move isn’t, said CSS president Brett Bontrager, a cost-saving move, nor is it simply a reward for a job well done to Tony Byerly, who’ll move from COO to president of CSS-North America (though company officials are certainly pleased with Byerly’s work as COO).
+NAPERVILLE, Ill.—Somewhat lost in this month’s announcement that Stanley Convergent Security Solutions would be consolidating its Canadian and U.S. operations was why the company would do that.
+The move isn’t, said CSS president Brett Bontrager, a cost-saving move, nor is it simply a reward for a job well done to Tony Byerly, who’ll move from COO to president of CSS-North America (though company officials are certainly pleased with Byerly's work as COO).
 Rather, the move will bring Stanley CSS’s suite of eServices and monitoring capabilities to a Canadian market where Stanley wasn’t even providing “basic monitoring.”

 Essentially all of the Canadian business, roughly 20 percent the size of the U.S. business, comprised “high-end security solutions for a very attractive national account base,” said Bontrager, “but we were missing the focus on the service solutions and the recurring revenue and bringing our customer base all the solutions that we offer in the United States.”

 Now the Canadian operations, much of it the result of Stanley’s Frisco Bay acquisition in 2004 for $43 million, have been migrated to the same IT systems platform the U.S. operations use.
 In fact, Bontrager said, “for Tony and his management team, bringing Canada into their operation is almost like the integration process of an acquisition,” something Byerly and his team have experience with following last year’s buys of A-1, Sonitrol, and two Sonitrol franchises.